3D Printing Offers Patient Specific Orthopedic Care

 surface of Orthopedic Possibilities!”

-Today’s 3D Printers have the ability to create objects in a a multitude of materials, including:
+Today’s 3D Printers have the ability to create objects in a multitude of materials, including:

 • Plastics